nov30th/SoulAppCrack/README.md

 **My personal project/use, public when all these functions were useless.**
 **Will be useful for noob learning How To Hook**

-**This project is high secret which under personal Git account, no sharing.**
+**This project is a high secret which under personal Git account, no sharing.**